 - interpretation of what has been spoken more or less obscurely by others.

-Hermeneia is where we get the theological term “hermeneutics,” which is the art of preparing and preaching a sermon.
+Hermeneia is where we get the term “hermeneutics,” the theological discipline of how to properly interpret Scripture.

 Public Tongues Can Be in an Earthly Language